SKCro/WebTV-HD/README.md

 ![WebTV HD logo](https://skcro.github.io/WebTV-HD/Logo.svg)

 Previously known as "WebTV-CSS-Remake".

-A project that aims to recreate WebTV Networks' UI and page design using modern web technologies, mainly CSS and HTML.
+A project that aims to recreate WebTV's UI, page design, and some functionality, using modern web technologies (mainly HTML and CSS).

 ## How do I use this?
 **Important:** If you're planning to use this in a project or website, please credit me when possible.